 * Saudi Arabia believes market has yet to rebalance

-* OPEC's next meeting in June could review the deal (Updates with start of OPEC meeting, oil price)
+* OPEC's next meeting in June could review the deal (Updates with OPEC meeting continuing for two hours)

 VIENNA, Nov 30 (Reuters) - OPEC and non-OPEC oil producers look poised to agree on Thursday to extend output cuts until the end of 2018 to finish clearing a global glut of crude while signalling they could exit the deal earlier if the market overheats.